-Mr. King has been married to his wife of 30 years, Melissa.
-She is currently a school counselor at Lexington Jr./Sr. High School.
+Mr. King has been married to his wife of 31 years, Melissa.
+She is a school counselor at Lexington Jr./Sr. High School.
 They have two children, Regan and Payton.
 Regan is a graduate of Illinois State University and lives in Denver.
-Payton is a Sophomore at Eureka High School.
+Payton attends Eureka High School.
 The Kings love doing anything outdoors as a family.

 Education Philosophy: When given the right amount of support, I believe that all students can learn and develop skills that will lead them to be successful later in life.